-- achieving an overall gender balance of 50:50 within the workforce; - an increase in the representation of females in leadership positions to 50% including at the Board, Executive and Senior Management levels; - continually adapting the flexible working initiatives that recognise the life balance of all employees irrespective of gender or level in the Company and providing policies that support these initiatives; - Continuing on the Company's reconciliation journey with conditional endorsement of the Enero second tier Innovate Reconciliation Action Plan (RAP) to support national reconciliation and to create respectful relationships with Aboriginal and Torres Strait Islander peoples; - Increasing the employment opportunities within the Company of Aboriginal and Torres Strait Islander Peoples through relationships with local communities and organisations, including but not limited to CareerTrackers and Supply Nation; and - 100% attendance of all employees at Respect @ Work, Working with Cultural Differences and Aboriginal History training as part of support and educating our workforce on diversity.
+- achieving an overall gender balance of 50:50 within the workforce; - an increase in the representation of females in leadership positions to 50% including at the Board, Executive and Senior Management levels; - continually adapting the flexible working initiatives that recognise the life balance of all employees irrespective of gender or level in the Company and providing policies that support these initiatives; - Continuing on the Company's reconciliation journey with progression to Innovate Reconciliation Action Plan (RAP) to support national reconciliation and to create respectful relationships with Aboriginal and Torres Strait Islander peoples; - Increasing the employment opportunities within the Company of Aboriginal and Torres Strait Islander Peoples through relationships with local communities and organisations, including but not limited to CareerTrackers and Supply Nation; and - 100% attendance of all employees at Respect @ Work, Working with Cultural Differences and Aboriginal History training as part of support and educating our workforce on diversity.

-The Company continues to monitor and seek to identify ways in which it can promote a corporate culture, which embraces diversity when determining the composition of employees, Senior Management, Executives and the Board, including continuing to recruit employees and Directors from a diverse pool of qualified candidates.
+The Company continues to monitor and seek to identify ways in which it can promote a corporate culture, which embraces diversity when determining the composition of employees, Senior Management, Executives and the Board, including continuing to recruit employees and Directors from a diverse pool of qualified candidates, and policies and initiatives that maintain our diversity focus.